skip to content

 00:09:53 - Anthony Campolo

 He does.
 I'll send you an invite.
 And then Learn, Build, Teach, which is James Q. Quick's Discord.
 And then Unicorn Utterances is a new one I just joined.
-We'll see on Corbin.
+We'll see.
+Corbin.
 Corbin's Discord.
 Corbin Crutchley.
-Corbin Discord too.
-Trash's Discord and then Friend Horse.
+Corbin has a Discord too.
+And then Trash's Discord and then Friend Horse.
 I feel bad because Friend Horse used to be up like seven places, but the conversations are not fully what I'm into these days.
-So I don't spend much time in front of Discord anymore.
+So I don't spend much time in Friend Discord anymore.
 But I love Alex Trost.
 He's the man.

 00:10:27 - Jenn Junod